open5e/open5e/source/Spellcasting/spells_a-z/m/major-image.rst

 **Duration:** Concentration, up to 10 minutes

-You create the image of an object, a creature, or some other visible phenomenon that is no larger than a 20 foot cube.
+You create the image of an object, a creature, or some other visible phenomenon that is no larger than a 20 foot :ref:`srd:cube`.
 The image appears at a spot that you can see within range and lasts for the duration.
 It seems completely real, including sounds, smells, and temperature appropriate to the thing depicted.
 You can't create sufficient heat or cold to cause